syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

      args.SelectedIndex = -1;

 }
+{% endhighlight %}

 The previous code example resets the selection after every deletion.

-##### Remove specific records from the SfDataGrid control when you select multiple records and press the Delete key
+#### Remove specific records from the SfDataGrid control when you select multiple records and press the Delete key

 This section explains you how to remove specific records from SfDataGrid when you select multiple records from the Grid and press Delete.

 The RecordDeletingEventArgs argument in the RecordDeleting event holds the Items property that stores the list of records to be deleted from the source collection.
 By using the Items property, it is easy to revise the items that are removed from the source.
 The following code example illustrates this:

+{% highlight C# %}

 [C#]